MGXlab/Viromics-Workshop-MGX/_episodes/43_gene_content.md

 #### Step 4.
 Add gene annotations ####
 Although there are no marker genes that are shared across all viruses or even bacteriophages (like 16S for prokaryotes), for some taxonomic groups there are (sets) of marker genes that can be used to reconstruct the phylogeny.
 For *caudovirales* there are three such genes: portal, major capsid protein, and the terminase large subunit.

-> ## Challenge: annotating the heatmap with protein function
+> ## Challenge: Annotating the heatmap with protein function
 >Find out of the terminase large subunit proteins are all in a single PC, or if they are split across many different PCs, for example by examining the clusters or annotating the heatmap columns (take a look at the [ComplexHeatmap documentation](https://jokergoo.github.io/ComplexHeatmap-reference/book/) to see how to do this).
 How does this influence the gene sharing approach we use here?
 > > ## solution
 > > to do: add R code
 > {: .solution}
 {: .challenge}

+>## Discussion: What does this all mean?
+> How does the diversity within protein families (clusters) relate to viral taxonomy (and the sparseness of the sampled of viral diversity in the online databases)?
+{: .discussion}

 **TO DO**
 - add conda environment (Jeroen)